amiaopensource/vrecord/README.md

 ![Alt text](Resources/vrecord_broadcast_range_visual_2016-11-22.jpg "Vrecord in Broadcast Range Visual Mode")

 Shown above is the layout of the vrecord window in "Broadcast Range Visual" mode.
-Vrecord also includes a "Visual + Numerical" mode, which is discussed in the [Options for Video Capture](https://github.com/amiaopensource/vrecord#options-for-video-capture) section below.
+Vrecord also includes several other display modes discussed in [Video Capture Views](#video-capture-views) below.

 1. **Video feed** — Displays the entire 720 x 486 video signal coming through.
 The image will appear a bit more stretched than it does on a television monitor.
 1. **Video feed with broadcast-safe indicator** — Displays a feed of an underscanned version of the video signal.
 Pixels whose luminance or chrominance is outside of broadcast range are colored yellow.
 Due to space constraints in the vrecord window this feed will appear slightly squeezed.